Satoshimoto/Spaseships-Game/README.md

 Good luck and have fun.

-If you have any question write me private message
+If you have any questions write me private message